 10 Memorable Moments from Hawaii's Same-Sex Marriage Debate

 On Dec.
 2, Hawaii’s gay and lesbian couples will be able to legally wed.
 But it was a heated battle to get there.
 The Hawaii House committee five-day public hearing was the lengthiest and most attended in recent memory.
-Here are some of the most memorable moments in the controversial debate over legalizing same-sex marriage in Hawaii.
+Here are most memorable moments.

 The state House Judiciary and Finance committees heard nearly 57 hours of public testimony over five days.
 From more than 1,000 people, many skipped work to testify.
 Some sang songs, such as “Hawaii Ponoi.”
 Others read passages from the Bible.
 There were even those who deliberately spoke slowly to delay the hearing.

 When one woman realized she had half a minute left on the clock, she started saying, over and over, “Kill the bill.
 Kill the bill.”